BGSU-RNA/RNA-3D-correspondence/help.md

 For multiple ranges of nucleotides plus an individual nucleotide:
 - [https://rna.bgsu.edu/correspondence/comparison?selection=1405:1409,1491:1496,530&pdb=5J7L&chain=AA&resolution=3.0](https://rna.bgsu.edu/correspondence/comparison?selection=1405:1409,1491:1496,530&pdb=5J7L&chain=AA&resolution=3.0)

-Note that we are including the resolution threshold in these examples, to provide smaller and faster queries.

 ### Scope and depth
 To specify the scope use the "scope" key and values **EC** for **retrievals across the equivalence class of same molecule, same species**, and use **Rfam** for **retrievals across species**.
 - [https://rna.bgsu.edu/correspondence/comparison?selection=HL_5TBW_007&scope=EC](https://rna.bgsu.edu/correspondence/comparison?selection=HL_5TBW_007&scope=EC)